Rhode Island Month-to-Month Lease Agreement

 Rhode Island landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Comprehensive Fee Disclosure – Rhode Island leases must list all fees beyond the rent for which the tenant is responsible, including which utilities the tenant pays and whether the tenant must carry renters insurance.
+• Comprehensive Fee Disclosure – Rhode Island leases must list all fees other than rent for which the tenant is responsible.
+This includes which utilities the tenant pays, and whether the tenant must carry renters’ insurance.

 • Code Violation Notice – Rhode Island landlords must disclose any outstanding housing violations before executing a rental agreement.